jeamy/asciisky/README.md

 ## Attribution

 This project was built with assistance from Windsurf (agentic AI coding assistant) and SWE-1.
+Babysitting by a human in a virtual environment.

 ## License

-MIT
+This repository is released under the MIT License.
+See the LICENSE file for the full text.

 # asciisky